skiply/hmfaysal.github.io/update-log.md

 tags: []
 jquery: true
 ---
-## This page lists all the last 30 commits.
+## This page lists the last 30 commits.